In an emergency, call TRIPLE ZERO (000)

 How to survive a rip current

-If you’re caught in a rip current, stay calm, conserve your energy and consider these options:
+If you’re caught in a rip current, conserve your energy and consider these options:

 • Stay calm